Statistical physics of deep learning: Optimal learning of a multi-layer perceptron near interpolation: Conclusion and perspectives

 Concerning limitations, for $L\geq 2$ we made some simplifying assumptions on the activation functions in order to reduce the number of order parameters and possible ``learning strategies'' accessible to the trained network.
 A direction we intend to pursue is to relax them.
 Specifically, we aim at a theory encompassing a broader class of activation functions for an arbitrary finite number of layers.
 An additional difficulty is the systematic stability analysis of the potentially many fixed points of the RS equations, each corresponding to a different learning strategy of the network.
 Our theory opens an avenue for these extensions, as all the order parameters needed are now identifiable, but the analytical treatment and numerical exploration of the problem require further effort.
 Moreover, as hinted at in App.~\ref{sec:partial_proof}, for $L=1$ and activations without the second Hermite coefficient, we foresee a path for a possible rigorous proof of our results.

-A key novelty of our approach is the way we blend matrix models and spin glass techniques in a unified formalism, which in particular is able to handle matrix degrees of freedom which lack rotational invariance.
-It not only applies to the analysis of NNs, but also to matrix sensing problems.
+A key novelty of our approach is the way we blend matrix models and spin glass techniques in a unified formalism, which is able to handle matrix degrees of freedom which are not necessarily rotationally invariant.
+It applies to NNs, but also to matrix sensing problems.
 We foresee that it will be useful beyond the realm of inference/learning problems.
 Another limitation of the approach is linked to the restricted class of solvable matrix models \cite{kazakov2000solvable,anninos2020notes}.
 Indeed, as explained in App.~\ref{app:alternatives}, possible improvements would require additional order parameters.
 Taking them into account yields matrix models when computing their entropy which, to the best of our knowledge, are not currently solvable.
-This is an exciting research program at the crossroad of the fields of matrix models, inference and learning of extensive-rank matrices.
+This is an exciting program at the crossroad of matrix models, inference and learning of extensive-rank~matrices.

 Accounting for structured inputs is another challenging perspective.
 Here we took into consideration a rather simple data model, i.e., Gaussian data with a covariance in the vein of~\citep{monasson1992,loureiro2021real}.
 It would be desirable to study richer data models like mixture models~\citep{delgiudice1989,loureiro2021gmm}, hidden manifolds~\citep{goldt2020modeling}, object manifolds and simplexes~\citep{lopez1995storage,chung2018manifold,rotondo2020beyond,pastore2020structure}, hierarchical data~\citep{cagnetta2024deep,sclocchi2025hierarchical}.